A new book provides "a unique collaboration of real-life policing experience blended with the latest academic research and best practice"

 “The result is a textbook critiquing current research, policy and practical application that will make a difference to policing domestic abuse.”

-An event to mark the launch of Policing Domestic Abuse: Risk, Policy, and Practice will be held on 15 November 2022 at from 6-8pm in The Pavilion at City, University of London.
-The authors will be joined by Louisa Rolfe OBE, Assistant Commissioner at the Metropolitan Police and NPCC lead for Domestic Abuse and Nicole Jacobs, Domestic Abuse Commissioner for England and Wales.
-A drinks reception will follow.
-Register your attendance via Eventbrite.
+An event to mark the launch of Policing Domestic Abuse: Risk, Policy, and Practice was held on 15 November 2022 at from 6-8pm in The Pavilion at City, University of London.
+The authors were joined by Louisa Rolfe OBE, Assistant Commissioner at the Metropolitan Police and NPCC lead for Domestic Abuse and Nicole Jacobs, Domestic Abuse Commissioner for England and Wales.